USAJOBS/help-center/how-to/search/filters/profile.md

 If you have answered **Yes** to this question under question 3 in your Profile under Eligibility you will be able to filter your search results in two ways:

 1. **Publicly available** - Selecting this checkbox will show jobs that are open to all of the U.S. public.
-2. **VEOA eligibile** - Selecting this checkbox will show jobs that are open only to Veterans with [VEOA eligibility](../../../../working-in-government/unique-hiring-paths/veterans/veoa/).
+2. **VEOA eligible** - Selecting this checkbox will show jobs that are open only to Veterans with [VEOA eligibility](../../../../working-in-government/unique-hiring-paths/veterans/veoa/).
 This provides access to jobs that are otherwise open only to eligible federal employees.

 NOTE: Selecting both checkboxes will show both sets of jobs.